Appyouz/2d_classic_platformer/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by [Appyouz].
 It is intended for educational purposes and to serve as a starting point for building 2D platformer games using SDL.

 ## License